Key features

 Nuxt 3 beta is released and ready for you to try out on Netlify!

 Nuxt 3 introduces new rendering options, such as server-side rendering (SSR).
 Since it’s currently in beta, we recommend following the Nuxt team’s advice on not using Nuxt 3 in production yet.

 # Automatic framework detection

-dist.
-If you’re using the CLI to run Netlify Dev for a local development environment, Netlify also suggests a dev command and port:
+If you’re using the CLI to run Netlify Dev for a local development environment, the CLI should work automatically assuming you are using the dev command and port:

 3000.
 You can override suggested values or set them in a configuration file instead, but automatic framework detection may help simplify the process of setting up a site on Netlify.